 Water plays several roles in the destruction of stored fuel quality.
 The accumulated water builds up in fuel storage tanks that are vented to the outside.
 Temperature changes from day to night cause condensation to develop on the inside of the storage tanks; this condensed water rolls down the sides of the tank and sinks to the bottom of the diesel fuel, because water is heavier than diesel fuel.

 Every fuel management professional knows it is common to find at least some water sitting at the bottom of every storage tank.
 This water enhances the possibility of microbial growth in that storage tank.
-Bacteria, fungi and microbes only need a small layer of free water interfacing with a layer of diesel fuel in order to get all the things that they need to grow and thrive inside of a fuel storage tank.
+Bacteria, fungi, and microbes only need a small layer of free water interfacing with a layer of diesel fuel in order to get all the things that they need to grow and thrive inside of a fuel storage tank.
 Any time you have a layer of water in a storage tank, you have the enhanced potential for microbe growth and problems.

-Another factor water plays with respect to stored fuel quality is its role in the chemical breakdown of the diesel fuel.
+Another factor water plays with respect to stored fuel quality is its role in the chemical breakdown of diesel fuel.
 Diesel fuel can undergo chemical breakdown over time by a number of avenues.
 Microbes that infest storage tanks produce acids and corrosive substances as a result of their biological processes.
 These biological byproducts accelerate the breakdown of the quality of the diesel fuel just as you would expect an acid to do.
-They’re also strongly associated with corrosion damage of storage tanks themselves.
+They’re also strongly associated with corrosion damage to storage tanks themselves.

 Most fuel storage professionals have a protocol to control water in tanks.
-There are water coalescers, filters and centrifuges that can allow for the removal of significant amounts of water from tanks.
+There are water coalescers, filters, and centrifuges that can allow for the removal of significant amounts of water from tanks.
 There are also highly effective fuel treatment options that will absorb significant amounts of water and cause it to be locked into the diesel fuel for combustion.
 Alternatively,

 there are demulsifier treatments that can resolve fuel-water emulsions and enable more effective free water removal.

-Water removal is also an essential element of a quality fuel & tank service program that typically involves removal of excess water in storage tanks coupled with the addition of both water controllers and biocide treatments to stop microbial problems before they start.
+Water removal is also an essential element of a quality fuel & tank service program that typically involves the removal of excess water in storage tanks coupled with the addition of both water controllers and biocide treatments to stop microbial problems before they start.

 The blending of up to 5% biodiesel content into diesel fuel is now common practice across the country.
 This means virtually every diesel fuel user has been using biodiesel, whether they realize it or not.

 While biodiesel fuels have some positive attributes (high lubricity, being a renewable fuel), their inclusion in the diesel fuel supply does not help with fuel stability problems.
-To make a long story short, even low levels of biodiesel content increases microbial problems in stored fuel because microbes love to feast on it.
-In addition, biodiesel is hygroscopic, even changing the amount of water that diesel fuel can absorb before it emulsifies or becomes free water which microbes loves.
+To make a long story short, even low levels of biodiesel content increase microbial problems in stored fuel because microbes love to feast on it.
+In addition, biodiesel is hygroscopic, even changing the amount of water that diesel fuel can absorb before it emulsifies or becomes free water which microbes love.

 All of this means even low levels of biodiesel content can accelerate water accumulation in storage tanks and accelerate the problems that come with this in stored fuels.

 Today’s biodiesel blends and regular diesel fuels are prone to what is known as oxidative stability breakdown.
 They are less able to resist the chemical reactions that come from every day exposure to water, oxygen, light or heat, and bacterial byproducts - all of which are known to chemically deteriorate and break apart diesel fuel and biodiesel blends.
-They all contribute to either providing the fundamental ingredients for the chemical reactions that causes a fuel’s break down, or the acceleration of the oxidative breakdown of the fuel quality over time.
+They all contribute to either providing the fundamental ingredients for the chemical reactions that cause a fuel’s break down, or the acceleration of the oxidative breakdown of the fuel quality over time.

-Exposure to water and oxygen in the air provide oxygen that is the essential ingredient in oxidation and hydrolysis chemical reactions.
+Exposure to water and oxygen in the air provides oxygen that is the essential ingredient in oxidation and hydrolysis chemical reactions.
 These are the chemical reactions that attack diesel fuel molecules, break them apart and turn them from stable molecules to unstable molecules that want to form sludge and deposits in stored fuel.
 Biological byproducts of bacteria and fungus in fuel tanks also lead to tank corrosion and the breakdown of stored fuel in the tank because of their acidic nature.
 Exposure to heat provides the energy catalyst needed to make sure that these harmful chemical reactions actually happen at a faster rate in the fuel.

 Best practice fuel preventive maintenance practices will try to take all of this into account.
 Little can be done to prevent light and heat exposure.
 But water and bacterial presence can be successfully addressed by a good fuel and tank housekeeping program.
 Some agencies have these programs in place, while others utilize the expertise of partners in the industry to stay on top of the stored fuel quality for them.